motm-therapy/website/docs/services.md

 # Services

 Here at Matters of the Mind Therapy LLC, we provide out-patient treatment for individuals and couples.
-We see anyone ages 13 and up, no matter what your race, sexual orientation, gender identity, religion, or political leanings.
+We see anyone ages 13 and up, no matter their race, sexual orientation, gender identity, religion, or political leanings.
 Please review our list of methods and specialities to see if our practice is a good fit for you.
 Use the links below to schedule an appointment.